Home

 Fast forward a few years to tenth grade.
 This was my first year of high school, and this was a big school.
 I walked into a science class the first day and sat down next to a kid I didn't know.
 This high school combined at least three junior high schools, so it was a good chance you didn't know anyone in your classes.

-This kid was sitting there playing an air bass, so I asked if he played.
+This kid was sitting at a lab table playing an air bass, so I asked if he played (I have a keen sense of the obvious).
 He did, and we started talking about guitars and stuff.
 I mentioned that I played guitar, so he asked if I wanted to get together and "jam".
 Yea right, with my little acoustic guitar with the crappy action.
 "OK, sure!"
-I went home and grabbed my guitar and an Eagles Easy for Guitar songbook and headed over to his house.
+I went home and grabbed my guitar and an The Eagles - Easy for Guitar songbook and headed over to his house.

 He was way ahead of me - he had an electric bass and amp and was already pretty good.
 But we played some Eagles tunes and decided something had to be done - we needed to put a band together.